swagger-api/swagger-editor/docs/import.md

 ### File → Import URL

-Paste the URL to your OpenAPI Spec file.
+Paste the URL to your OpenAPI document.

 ### Drag and Drop